 Continuing onto the end of the trail there is one final platform.
 This one has a small ladder to climb, but once you’re there, you really are at the end of the United States.
 The waves come in from every angle.
 Directly in front of the platform, a few hundred yards off the cliff, is the Cape Flattery Lighthouse.
 Built in 1857 on Tatoosh Island, the lighthouse is one of the oldest in the area.
 You cannot visit it, but it’s a nifty sight at the end of the hike.

-Wildlife and Picnics at Cape Flattery
+Wildlife to See at Cape Flattery

 SAFETY TIP: there are rails at each of the lookout areas, but the gaps are large and the rocks below are sharp.
 The end of the trail is not a play area to let the kids run wild.
 The picnic area is great for that, as it’s far from the cliffs, but that last stretch of trail requires some firm hand-holding.